 Now that some companies have made Anamorphic lenses and adapters much cheaper, I have decided to invest in my first Anamorphic lens.
 Since I can only afford one Anamorphic lens, I needed to make the most use of that one focal length and with the minimum focus distance being quiet substantial, I had to invest in Close-Up filters in order to get closer to my subject so I can produce tighter shots.

-The caveat of using Close-Up filters though, is that your focused depth is shallower which can make focusing challenging at times, especially at longer focal lengths and wider apertures, but with the right camera settings and lens, you can make use of the shallower DOF and blurred foreground/background for some useful or creative shots.
+The caveat of using Close-Up filters though, is that you have a fixed focused area, meaning you cannot move your focused area by moving the camera forward or backwards and adjusting the focus ring and also, your focused depth is shallower (even at higher apertures), which can make focusing challenging at times, especially at longer focal lengths and wider apertures, but with the right camera settings and lens, you can make use of the shallower DOF and blurred foreground/background for some useful or creative shots.

 The Hoya Close-Up II filters are Multi-coated, come in +1, +2 and +4 strengths in the set and are thicker than standard filters, making vignetting an issue on wide angle lenses.
 To minimise the possibility of vignetting, I have chosen the largest size set within my budget (77mm), so that I can upsize to 77mm from smaller lens sizes, using step up rings and hopefully eliminate issues with vignetting.